Kenai River Guide Application Logo

 • Commercial General Liability Insurance

 • Insurance Required.
-Without limiting indemnification, commercial operators providing services in State Park lands and waters must maintain liability insurance with coverage and limits adequate to protect both the Permittee and the State (including its officers, agents, and employees) from liabilities arising from operations on state land.
+Without limiting indemnification, commercial operators providing services in park lands and waters must maintain liability insurance with coverage and limits adequate to protect both the Permittee and the State (including its officers, agents, and employees) from liabilities arising from operations on park lands and waters.
 A Certificate of Insurance (COI), on an ACORD form, must be submitted with the permit application.
-The COI must name the State as an additional insured with respect to the Permittee’s operations on or in conjunction with the permitted premises, using the following address for the State:
+The COI must designate the State of Alaska as the additional named insured with respect to the Permittee’s operations on or in conjunction with the permitted premises, using the following address:

 State of Alaska